BND Hamburger Icon

 Soundscapes

-Soundscapes are custom-created continuous or long-lasting combinations of music with other sounds.
-They are meant to set a mood.
+Soundscapes are custom-created continuous or long-lasting combinations of music and other sounds meant to set a specific mood.

 Music

-Playing music in a business environment – in-store or on-hold music – is the most commonly used form of sound marketing because it is the easiest to implement.
-Many stores play music from commercial-free satellite radio, or curated song lists from Spotify or sonic branding companies.
+Playing music in a business environment — in a retail store or while people are on hold for a phone call — is the most commonly used form of sound marketing because it’s easy to implement.
+Many stores play music from commercial-free satellite radio or use curated song lists from Spotify or sonic branding companies.
 Alternatively, you could commission custom music for your industry.

 Considerations in choosing your sound

-• Inspire emotion.
+• What emotion do you want to inspire?
 Do you want customers to feel secure, lighthearted or calm?
-These are questions you should consider when selecting tones or music to play at your business.
-The sounds in the environment can shape how customers feel during their visit.
+Consider these questions when selecting tones or music to play at your business.
+Your environment’s sounds can shape how customers feel during their visit.

-• Influence consumer behavior.
-Most retail businesses want customers to spend more time in their stores so they spend more money, so a slower tempo is best.
-Fast food and fast casual restaurants benefit from quicker table turnover, so a more upbeat tempo will help create that fast-paced environment.
+• What behavior do you want to influence?
+Most retail businesses want customers to spend more time in their stores and spend more money, so a slower tempo is best for this goal.
+In contrast, fast-food and fast-casual restaurants benefit from quicker table turnover, so a more upbeat tempo will help create a fast-paced environment.

-Joel Beckerman, founder of Man Made Music and author of The Sonic Boom: How Sound Transforms the Way We Think, Feel, and Buy, is a composer who has worked with sound and business to build sonic brands.
-He says that small businesses – from marketing companies to corner grocery stores – can use sound in a way that cements their brand in a specific industry while setting it apart from competitors.
+Joel Beckerman, founder of Man Made Music and author of The Sonic Boom: How Sound Transforms the Way We Think, Feel and Buy, is a composer who helps businesses build sonic brands.
+He says small businesses — from marketing companies to corner grocery stores — can use sound to cement their brand in a specific industry while setting them apart from competitors.
+He offered the following tips to help businesses create an effective sound marketing strategy.

 1. Choose distinct and memorable sounds.

-Try to differentiate your business from your competitors with sound.
-If your competitor plays a certain type of music in their store, “play something different,” Beckerman said.
-“Play something that is thoughtfully geared toward two things: differentiation so that you sound different than all the other [competitors], but even more important is [sounds] that are perfectly in sync with the kinds of experiences people want to have.”
+Use sound to differentiate your business from competitors.
+Beckerman says that if your competitor plays a specific type of music in their store, play something different.
+“Play something that is thoughtfully geared toward two things: differentiation so that you sound different than all the other [competitors], but even more important is [sounds] that are perfectly in sync with the kinds of experiences people want to have,” Beckerman advised.

 2. Choose sounds specific to your business.

-The auditory experience can reflect your business’s culture and values.
-It should complement your brand and provide a fresh look into the story behind your business.
+The auditory experience can reflect your business’s culture, values and mission.
+It should complement your brand and provide a fresh look into the story behind it.
+After all, a good story sells products and music and sounds can add another dimension to your brand’s story.

 3. Choose the right tempo.

-The pace and beat of the music you play can also have a direct impact on the overall feel of your store as well as the buying habits of your customers.
-A study conducted by Ronald E. Milliman in the 1980s found that supermarket sales went up by 38% when stores played slow music instead of fast music.
-Researchers verified this study in 2011, proving that music does impact buyer behavior.
-In the case of some supermarkets, slow, mundane music subconsciously slows customers down, so they spend more time looking around at different products and end up buying more.
-Beckerman agreed with this theory.
+Your music’s pace and beat can directly impact your customers’ buying habits and your store’s overall atmosphere.
+An often-cited study by Ronald E. Milliman in the 1980s found that supermarket sales increased 38 percent when stores played slow music instead of fast music.
+Researchers verified this study in 2011, proving that music does influence consumer decision-making.
+In theory, calm music subconsciously slows customers down, so they spend more time looking around at different products and end up buying more.

-“If you’re a bodega, let’s just say … in addition to selling a bunch of products and services that are available at the other stores, that you had the most awesome salad bar,” he said.
+Beckerman agrees with this theory.
+“If you’re a bodega, let’s just say … in addition to selling a bunch of products and services that are available at the other stores, that you had the most awesome salad bar,” Beckerman explained.
 “You may want to play slower tempo music to have people really kind of look around and [say], ‘Oh, there’s this salad bar.
-I’m buying all this other stuff, but let me get my lunch to go too.'”
+I’m buying all this other stuff but let me get my lunch to go too.'”

 4. Consider your audience.